mceraso/Dungeons/README.md

 * [x] Player experiences a more dynamic map with tunnels.
 The map is no longer just an n x n grid and can be molded into any configuration
 * [x] Player can acquire items by killing monsters.
 Monsters drop items.
 8.9.18
 * [x] Player can unlock doors with consummable keys in their backpack.
 8.9.18
+* [x] Player can type shortcuts for North, South, East, West, Equip, Unequip, Throwaway, Attack, and Run

 # 8.6.18: Things Learned:
 * [x] using continue to skip the rest of a while loop iteration after meeting a certain condition
 * [x] using Booleans to control navigation, shops, battles, chests, and portals in each room
+* [x] using std::vector<string> and find() to check if input is an accepted shortcut for an available command

 # Player Stories completed before first commit:
 * [x] Player inputs their name at start; name is used for dialogoue throughout